-1. Helps Establish an Early Relationship With Your Credit Card Company
+1. Helps Establish an Early Relationship with Your Credit Card Company

 What better time to start a new relationship with credit than when youâ€™re in college?
 Getting to know your credit card company while youâ€™re on the verge of adulthood can pay off in the long run â€” after all, one day youâ€™ll graduate and want to apply for a higher credit card limit or a card with different benefits.
-Having a track record of being a good credit card customer that goes back to your college days may help your future application.
+Having a track record of being a good credit card customer that goes back to your college days may help.

-2. Encourages Good Credit Habits
+2. Learn Good Credit Habits Using Credit Cards

 Once you have aÂ student credit card, itâ€™s important to remember that this passport into the adult world comes with adult responsibilities.
-Thatâ€™s right â€“ you now have bills to pay, and with the possible exception of a cell phone bill, the student credit card bills you get in college are likely your first experience with budgeting and scheduling bill payments.
+Thatâ€™s right â€“ you now have bills to pay, and with the possible exception of a cell phone bill, the student credit card bills you get in college are likely to be your first experience with budgeting and scheduling bill payments.

-3. May Strengthen Your Rental Application
+3. Credit Cards May Strengthen Your Rental Application

 One day, youâ€™re going to have to move out of that college dorm, frat room, or sorority house.
 Whether youâ€™re moving into an apartment to finish up your college years, or looking for your first â€śadultâ€ť apartment, a landlord may choose to do a credit check.
-Once again, a college credit card with a good track record of repayment may help identify you as a responsibly young adult and good tenant, possibly strengthening your rental application.
+Once again, a college credit card with a good track record of repayment may help identify you as a responsible young adult and potential good tenant, helping to strengthen your rental application.

 4. Earn Rewards or Cash Back

-One way that having a credit card in college pays is with the cash back, rewards, or points it may generate for you.
-While other benefits to student cards may take a while to enjoy, student credit card perks can be enjoyed as soon as youâ€™ve earned enough rewards to redeem them for something great.
+Another way that having a credit card in college pays is by earning cash back, rewards, or points on purchases you make.
+While other benefits of having a student credit card may take a while to enjoy,Â the rewards you might earn can be enjoyed as soon as youâ€™ve earned enough rewards to redeem them for something great.

 6. Credit Score Tracking

 Part of learning goodÂ credit managementÂ includes monitoring your credit score.
 Some student credit cards provide you with yourÂ credit scoreÂ for free.
-This is a great way to keep an eye on how your spending, credit card payments, and activity affect credit scoring.
+This is a great way to keep an eye on where your credit stands.

 A credit card can be much more than just a convenient way to pay for todayâ€™s college expenses.
-Instead, it can provide peace of mind in emergencies, be a fun way to accumulate rewards and cash back, and be a useful tool to help college students establish life-long good financial habits.
+At the same time, it can provide peace of mind in emergencies, be a fun way to accumulate rewards and cash back, and be a useful tool to help college students establish life-long good financial habits.